MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 * To get the most benefit out of the Windows Insider Program for Business, organizations should not use a test tenant of Azure AD.
 There will be no modifications to the Azure AD tenant to support the Windows Insider Program as it will only be used as an authentication method.

 ## Join devices to Azure Active Directory
 In order to receive Insider Preview builds through Windows Update, devices must be joined to the same Azure AD domain that was registered with the Windows Insider Program.
-For devices on a local Azure Directory not already joined to Azure AD, follow these steps:
+For devices on a local Active Directory not already joined to Azure AD, follow these steps:

 ### To join individual devices
 1. Open __Settings__, and then select __Accounts__.